-The preparation of the consolidated financial statements in accordance with IFRS, such as the underlying condensed interim consolidated financial statements for the three months ended March 31, 2023, requires management to make estimates, assumptions and judgements that affect the reported amounts of assets, liabilities and expenditures.
+The preparation of the consolidated financial statements in accordance with IFRS, such as the underlying condensed interim consolidated financial statements for the three and six months ended June 30, 2023, requires management to make estimates, assumptions and judgements that affect the reported amounts of assets, liabilities and expenditures.
 These estimates, assumptions and judgements are based on management's best knowledge of the relevant facts and circumstances taking into account previous experience.
 Actual results could differ and such differences could be material.
 Estimates, assumptions and judgements are reviewed on an ongoing basis and are based on historical experience and other facts and circumstances.
-Revisions to estimates, assumptions and judgements and the resulting effects on the carrying amounts of the Company's assets and liabilities are accounted for prospectively.
-Information about estimates, assumptions, judgements and other sources of estimation uncertainty as at March 31, 2023 that have a risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next year are provided below:
+Revisions to estimates, assumptions and judgements and judgements and the resulting effects on the carrying amounts of the Company's assets and liabilities are accounted for prospectively.
+Information about estimates, assumptions, judgements and other sources of estimation uncertainty as at June 30, 2023 that have a risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next year are provided below: